Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2025/12/autumn-2025-update/index.md

 The store is made of 7 "Factions" (or categories) which are basically a path towards _games as education_ (the final Faction).
 The "rule" is that I give priority (for now) to the _first 3 Factions_.
 These align most closely to traditional education, they are easiest to make, and they usually only have _one_ product per topic.
 Whereas the games Faction, for example, can have 5 games that are all about "counting".

 In practice, this means every topic receives _stories/fairy tales_ (to be read to/with young children), _teaching material_ (to be used in class or when homeschooling), and _quizzes_ (to have fun testing current knowledge).
-By focusing on those things only, I was able to get all Level 1 topics "done" in time for launch.
+By focusing on those things only, I was able to get almost all Level 1 topics "done" in time for launch.
 All products from later factions (puzzles, games, etc) will have to be made later.

 It is what it is.
 It's fine, really, because now I have this safe foundation for each topic.
 Those Factions will likely never need to be changed or updated again (for that topic), while I have _loads_ of puzzle and game ideas to add to each topic in the future.
 (And that list seemingly grows each day.)